Compatibility

 Does 10x work with my existing Kibana dashboards and queries

 All field mappings, index patterns, and document structure are preserved.
-Reporter and Reducer output standard Elasticsearch documents.
-Reducer (Compact mode) compacts events losslessly -- expanded transparently by the L1ES plugin for self-hosted Elasticsearch 8.17 and OpenSearch 2.19 (Kibana dashboards and KQL queries work unchanged), or via Retriever for managed services.
+Reporter and Receiver output standard Elasticsearch documents.
+Receiver (Compact mode) compacts events losslessly, expanded transparently by the L1ES plugin for self-hosted Elasticsearch 8.17 (Kibana dashboards and KQL queries work unchanged) and OpenSearch 2.19 (OpenSearch Dashboards work unchanged), or via Retriever for managed services.

 Does this work with Logstash and Beats